EMMG Midi Synth

 FAQ

-Nope this was only for a workshop with real meat in a real room. if you want something like that, todbot is selling some on Tindie he is the one who inspired that so give it back to him.
+- I want to buy one Nope this was only for a workshop with real meat in a real room. if you want something to buy, todbot is selling a similar thing on Tindie he is the one who inspired that so give it back to him.